algbio/flowpaths/CONTRIBUTING.md

 python examples/least_abs_errors.py
 ```

 If an example requires an external solver (e.g., Gurobi), it will mention it via `solver_options`.
-By default, the package uses the HiGHS solver (via `highspy`), which is installed with `pip install -e .`.
+By default, the package uses the HiGHS solver (via `highspy`), which is installed when installing flowpaths.

 ## Coding guidelines